react-native-community/react-native-template-typescript/README.md

 The React Native CLI will do everything just as without a template and afterwards overwrite the files with the ones from this template.
 This means you don't have to worry about incompatibility issues with later React Native upgrades.

+### Does debugging work too?

+Yes it does.
+Some users reported that they got an error about relative paths when they tried to debug inside Visual Studio Code.
+In this case check out the [fix by Mo Mac](https://medium.com/@nocnoc/great-work-f0b5ef365ca6).

 ## :globe_with_meridians: Links

 -   ["Using React Native with TypeScript just became simple" on Medium](https://medium.com/@emin93/react-native-typescript-b965059109d3)